cloudfoundry/cf-networking-release/docs/3rd-party.md

 3rd party plugins should respect this value.

 ## To author a BOSH release with your plugin
-0. Remove the following BOSH jobs:
-  - `netmon`
-  - `silk-cni`
-  - `silk-daemon`
-  - `silk-controller`
-  - `vxlan-policy-agent`
-0. Remove the following BOSH packages:
-  - `netmon`
-  - `silk-cni`
-  - `silk-daemon`
-  - `silk-controller`
-  - `vxlan-policy-agent`
-0. Add in all packages and jobs required by your CNI plugin.
+0. Create a new release with all packages and jobs required by your CNI plugin.
 At a minimum, you must provide a CNI binary program and a CNI config file.
    If your software requires a long-lived daemon to run on the diego cell, we recommend you deploy a separate BOSH job for that.
   - For more info on **bosh packaging scripts** read [this](http://bosh.io/docs/packages.html#create-a-packaging-script).
   - For more info on **bosh jobs** read [this](http://bosh.io/docs/jobs.html).